mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 <a name=opt_out></a>
 ## Opt Out
 The SDK allows to opt out entirely from tracking.
-Internally, calling this method will cause to delete all the current tracking data that are cached in the database (if `sendCurrentData` is false), canceling sending requests, shutting down work manager's worker and disabling all incoming tracking requests.
+Internally, calling this method will cause to delete all the current tracking data that are cached in the database (if `sendCurrentData` is set to false), canceling sending requests, shutting down work manager's worker and disabling all incoming tracking requests.

 To opt out entirely and delete all caching data without sending the data to the servers.
 ```kotlin